How to Make a Classic Tuna Casserole

 Make the Cream Sauce

-- Heat a medium sized saucepan over medium-low heat.
+- Heat a medium-sized saucepan over medium-low heat.
 When hot, add 4 tablespoons butter and melt.
-Now to make the roux, whish in the flour and cook until the flour butter mixture turns golden.
+To make the roux, whisk in the flour and cook until the flour-butter mixture turns golden.
 You want it to be smooth.
 Takes about 2 minutes.

 - Whisk in the veggie stock, whisking constantly and bring to a boil.

-- Reduce the heat to medium and add the cheddar, cream and hot sauce if you are using.
+- Reduce the heat to medium and add the cheddar, cream, and hot sauce if you use it.
 Stir until the cheese is melted.

 - Adjust the seasoning with salt and pepper.